Annabel Fay: 2011–present: Show Me the Right Way and inactivity

 Her second album, Show Me the Right Way, was released by EMI on 11 April 2011.
 The album was not as successful as her debut, selling only 1,300 copies in the first month despite the lead single, "River", peaking at No. 10 on the New Zealand Top 40 Singles Chart.
 The album peaked on the Official New Zealand Top 40 Albums Chart at No. 8 and stayed on the chart for five weeks.

-The album and music videos were partly funded by New Zealand On Air, a fact that was criticised in the New Zealand press.
+The album and music videos were partly funded by New Zealand On Air, a fact that was criticised in the New Zealand press, given the fact that her father was quite wealthy.
 "Hold On" and "Warrior" were singles preceding Fay's third album Brave the Rain which was announced for 2012, and then early 2013, but was not ultimately released after their underperformance.
 In 2015, Fay announced she was studying for a psychology degree at Santa Monica College, California and keeping music in her life by joining the college choir.